Massachusetts Tax Burden & State Budget

 What Income Level Puts You in Each Group? — Massachusetts 2022

-Percentile GroupIncome RangeAverage Income% of MA TaxesPlain English
+Percentile GroupIncome RangeAverage Income% of Federal Income Tax Paid by MA FilersPlain English

 How Have the Income Thresholds Changed Over Time?
 (2013–2022)